 Please see below text outlining our careers programme, including details of how pupils, parents, teachers and employers may access information about the careers programme.

 We are committed to providing high quality careers education and guidance as an integral part of every student’s education.
 We will seek to ensure that the provision is appropriate to the age, stage, ability and educational needs of every individual and is underpinned by equality of opportunity.
 The academy is committed to providing a planned programme for all students in Years 7-13 in partnership with relevant external organisations.
-We also use an online resource called Start.
-As part of tutor time students will work through the Start programme from Year 7 through to leaving us in Year 13, creating a valuable careers portfolio.
+As part of tutor time students work through the Start programme from Year 7 through to leaving us in Year 13, creating a valuable careers portfolio.

 Start allows students to:

 • Find jobs that match their skills, qualities, interests and work preferences

 • Understand what different careers are like, including earning potential and the qualifications required

 • Search live local Apprenticeship opportunities matched to their areas of interest

 • See which businesses are recruiting in their area to understand local employment demand when making decisions about careers